sev-90/emission_pattern_modeling_with_R/README.md

 |CO|0.00|-0.033|5.11|0.002|-0.529|37.51
 | NOx|0.00 | -0.009 | 0.577 | 0 | 0 | 5.43

-The raw data is stored in Postgres server, thereby, all emission calculations has been done in SQL and the aggregated emissions per segment are exported and saved as csv file which are loaded below for furthur spatial analysis.

 ## Spatial Analysis
 ### Semivariances and Variogram